John S. Kimball

 - Email: John.Kimball@umontana.edu

-Dr. John Kimball is a Professor in the Department of Ecosystem and Conservation Sciences and Systems Ecology graduate program within the College of Forestry and Conservation at the University of Montana.
+Dr. John Kimball is a Professor in the Department of Ecosystem and Conservation Sciences and Deputy Director of the Numerical Terradynamic Simulation Group (NTSG) at the University of Montana.
 His expertise and interests include understanding climate impacts to vegetation growth and water-carbon-energy connections, emphasizing boreal and Arctic ecosystems.
 His research is multi-disciplinary, spanning the fields of Ecology, Hydrology, remote sensing and ecosystem modeling.
 His scales of interest range from landscape to global extents, emphasizing the use of satellite remote sensing and ecological modeling for extrapolation and analysis of land surface processes.
 He has contributed more than 130 peer-reviewed scientific publications in my field, which have been cited more than 11,000 times in the literature.
-My recent projects include systematic mapping of hydrologic flows, stream temperatures and freshwater physical habitats for juvenile salmon across all major North Pacific rivers; developing consistent global ecological data records using satellite microwave remote sensing; developing retrieval algorithms and operational data products for the NASA Soil Moisture Active Passive (SMAP) mission.
+My recent projects include systematic mapping of hydrologic flows, stream temperatures and freshwater physical habitats for juvenile salmon across all major North Pacific rivers; developing consistent global hydrologic and ecological data records using satellite microwave remote sensing; developing retrieval algorithms and operational data products for the NASA Soil Moisture Active Passive (SMAP) mission.
 He serves on several NASA Earth observation mission science teams working to develop new ecological understanding and applications using global satellite observations.
 He is an avid swimmer, hiker and kayaker and enjoys the wilds of NW Montana with his family.

 Ph.D.
 1995.
 Bioresource Engineering, Oregon State University, Corvallis OR.